johnptmcdonald/sample_postgresql_database/README.md

 # Using the IMDB database in PostgreSQL

 ## Usage
-Create a database called 'imdb':
+Create a database called _imdb-sample_:

 You can do this from your regular command line:
 `$ createdb imdb-sample`